ethereum/devp2p/rlpx.md

 * DHT-related features are excluded.
 FIND_VALUE and STORE packets are not implemented.
 * xor distance metric is based on sha3(nodeid)

 The parameters chosen for kademlia are a bucket size of 16 (denoted k in Kademlia), concurrency of 3 (denoted alpha in Kademlia), and 8 bits per hop (denoted b in Kademlia) for routing.
 The eviction check interval is 75 milliseconds, request timeouts are 300ms, and the idle bucket-refresh interval is 3600 seconds.
+Until encryption is implemented packets have a timestamp property to reduce the window of time for carrying out replay attacks.
+How the timestamp is handled is up to the receiver and it's recommended that the receiver only accept packets created within the last 3 seconds; timestamps can be ignored for Pong packets.

 Except for the previously described differences, node discovery employs the system and protocol described by Maymounkov and Mazieres.